 4 Saul summoned the people, and counted them in Telaim, 200,000 footmen, and 10,000 men of Judah.
 5 Saul came to the city of Amalek, and set an ambush in the valley.
 6 Saul said to the Kenites, “Go, depart, go down from among the Amalekites, lest I destroy you with them, for you showed kindness to all the Israelites, when they came up out of Egypt.”
 So the Kenites departed from among the Amalekites.

 7 Saul struck the Amalekites, from Havilah as you go to Shur, that is before Egypt.
 8 He took Agag the king of the Amalekites alive and utterly destroyed all the people with the edge of the sword.
 9 But Saul and the people spared Agag, and the best of the sheep, of the cattle, and of the fat calves, and the lambs, and all that was good, and were not willing to utterly destroy them, but everything that was vile and worthless, that, they utterly destroyed.

 Samuel Denounces Saul

-12 Samuel rose early to meet Saul in the morning; and Samuel was told, saying, “Saul came to Carmel, and he set up a monument for himself, and turned, and passed on, and went down to Gilgal.”
+12 Samuel rose early to meet Saul in the morning, and Samuel was told, “Saul came to Carmel, and he set up a monument for himself and turned, and continued on, and went down to Gilgal.”

-14 Samuel said, “Then what does this bleating of the sheep in my ears, and the lowing of the cattle which I hear mean?”
+14 Samuel said, “Then what is the meaning of this sheep bleating in my ears and cattle lowing that I am hearing?”

 15 Saul said, “They have brought them from the Amalekites; for the people spared the best of the sheep and of the cattle, to sacrifice to the Lord your God.
 We have utterly destroyed the rest.”